Digitalis Purpurea – Mixed

 Digitalis Purpurea Mixed are gorgeous for the summer garden.
 These biannual woodland blooms produce large spires that are covered with bell-like blooms in vivid shades of pinks, whites, and dark magentas.
 Digitalis are also highly attractive to pollinators like bees and butterflies!
 They'll thrive in a shady spot too, which is helpful for smaller gardens.
 Sow seeds inside from Apr-Jul or outside from Apr-May/Sep-Nov.

-*Please note: If your order contains only Seed products, then your items will be dispatched within three working days.
+*Please note: If your order contains only Seed products, then your items will be dispatched within one working day.
 If your order contains a mixture of plants and seed products, then your seed items will be dispatched with your first plant delivery.

 Plant Size